inthepocket/cookie-though/docs/api.md

 ## show

 Allows you to show the Cookie Though dialog.
-Can be useful to bound to your own logic.
+Can be useful to bind to your own logic.

 ```js
 import { show } from 'cookie-though';